christiaan78/cloudlab/gitops/platform/base/hashicorp-vault/readme.md

+Note: This guide currently describes a manual bootstrap process for Vault.
+We plan to simplify and automate these steps in a later stage, so treat this as an interim workflow.

+Disclaimer: This README was drafted with the assistance of AI and will be reviewed and validated before use in production.

 # HashiCorp Vault — Setup (Development Cluster)

 This guide documents how Vault is installed and initialized on the development cluster using Flux + Helm.
 It assumes Flux is bootstrapped and the cluster is healthy.